 How long can a personal injury case last?

 The majority of personal injury cases are settled out of court.
 The parties involved can settle at any time once the claim for damages has been filed.
 You and your attorney would have to discuss the offered settlement and determine if it was fair and covered all of your needs.
 If a settlement can’t be agreed upon, a case may be heard in civil court.
 Our attorneys at The Pearce Lawfirm will always prepare as if your case will go to trial and have all evidence and documentation ready.
 A civil case often takes around a year to begin.
 It could be longer, depending on the type of caseload the courts are experiencing.

 A highly sought after and nationally recognized trial lawyer, Edith Pearce is the founder of The Pearce Law Firm, P.C.
 The Pearce Law Firm is able to offer our clients the personal attention and individualized representation needed to achieve the highest results possible, and Edith Pearce is personally involved in every case the firm handles.

 The Pearce Law Firm is dedicated to protecting your rights and obtaining full and fair compensation for you.

 (215) 600-2437:: Contact Us

 No Recovery/No Fee/ Contingent Fee Cases Accepted

-If you or someone you know has been injured in a pedestrian accident in the Pennsylvania/New Jersey area and is in need of a pedestrian accident lawyer Philadelphia and the tri-state area can count on for results, please call us for a FREE CONSULTATION.
+If you or someone you know has been injured in a pedestrian accident in the Pennsylvania/New Jersey area and is in need of a pedestrian accident lawyer in Philadelphia or the tri-state area, please call us for a FREE CONSULTATION.